Paper airplane icon

 Image: The Roaming Renegades

-If you’re gonna be hitting up the best backpacker destinations, you’ll be probably heading to some locations where healthcare might not be as good as back home.
+If you’re gonna be hitting up the best backpacker destinations, you’ll probably be heading to some locations where healthcare might not be as good as back home, or it’s gonna cost you a fortune… or both!

 Add that to the probability that you’ll be doing some adventurous shiz, and you need to have some high-quality insurance.
 I highly recommend Safetywing with its super flexible monthly subscription policies made for those hitting up the best countries for backpackers.